Bolívar Municipality, Yaracuy

 Bolívar Municipality is one of the 14 municipalities of the state of Yaracuy, Venezuela.
-The municipality is located in northwestern Yaracuy, occupying an area of 1087 km ² with a population of 25,926 inhabitants in 2001.
-The capital lies at Aroa, which was founded to serve the Aroa mines, now defunct.
+The municipality is located in northwestern Yaracuy, occupying an area of 1087 km² with a population of 33,006 inhabitants in 2011.
+The municipal seat is located in Aroa.
+The mayor is Sol Colmenárez of the PSUV party, since 2021.

 Name

 The municipality is one of several in Venezuela named "Bolívar Municipality" in honour of Venezuelan independence hero Simón Bolívar.